Processing personal data

 The right to check your own data

-The registered person has the right to check how their personal data are processed in the City of Vantaa.
+The registered person has the right to check how their personal data are processed by the City of Vantaa.
+If your data have been collected, you can request a copy of your data.

 The right to transfer data from one system to another